 And also customise the font used for cards and KPIs:

 It’s easy to change the colours:

 And control other options such as the borders around visuals:

 To ensure your Power BI reports have a consistent look, we recommend you set up a report theme and then export it.
 This will give you a JSON theme file which can be imported into your other reports.
 It can also be used as the basis for creating custom themes if you want to make future edits but don’t want to lose your current set up.

 To export the theme: from the View ribbon, click the drop-down next to the Theme gallery and choose Export current theme.
 Save the file into a convenient folder in a shared area so that other users can access it too.

 To import the customised theme: from the View ribbon, click the drop-down next to the Theme gallery and choose Browse for themes.
 Locate the saved file and click Open.
 You will then see a Success message letting you know the Theme has been applied.
 Click OK to the message.

 This tutorial was produced using Power BI desktop, the free version of Power BI.
-To get more details on Power BI licencing see: Power BI licencing.
+To get more details on Power BI licencing see this article: Power BI licencing.

 Transferring your Office theme which is set up with corporate colours, font etc is relatively straightforward now that someone at Microsoft has set up a quick program to help you out.

 You should follow the details in this article – Using your Office Theme in Power BI.